WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Introduction

+\ex. \a.
+I prefer Dubai to New York. \b.
+I hate snowy winters.
 Prediction of the correct connective in the above example primarily requires consulting one's world knowledge---that Dubai does not have snowy winters (while New York does), and therefore \cref{ex:introb} can be a \textit{reason} for why the speaker prefers Dubai over New York.
 There has been a history of using such knowledge to predict discourse relations in the absence of an explicit cue \cite{marcu-echihabi-2002-unsupervised,pitler-etal-2009-automatic,lin-etal-2009-recognizing,biran-mckeown-2013-aggregated,li-nenkova-2014-reducing,rutherford-xue-2014-discovering,braud-denis-2015-comparing}.

 {\textbf{This paper studies the \emph{inverse} problem: what kind of inferences can one make about the entities, given the discourse connective?}} If one were to instead consider \cref{ex:introexample2}, which replaces Dublin and New York with novel entities, X and Y, then depending on the connective used, one could draw different inferences about what X and Y could be.